 Episode #12: Are Your Business Continuity Teams and Your ERM Teams Collaborating?

 Business continuity and enterprise risk management (ERM) share many goals and stakeholders in common.
-However, few companies are capitalizing on those commonalities to improve organizational communication and strategy.
+However, few companies are capitalizing on those commonalities to improve cross-functional collaboration and support operational resilience.

 “The whole point of governance, risk, and compliance is that we should be breaking down silos,” Hord says.
 But in his role working with organizations to build and mature risk management programs, he often sees business units operating with separate processes and data rather than sharing information and expertise for a more holistic approach to GRC.

-In his interview, Hord highlights several common problems that prevent businesses from achieving the type of collaboration that could help them make smarter decisions and meet their strategic objectives.
+In his interview, Hord highlights several common problems that prevent businesses from achieving the type of integration that could help them make smarter decisions and meet their strategic objectives.

 Different teams will often talk about risk management in ways that don’t align or that are specific to their own department.
 This can form an initial hurdle to ERM and continuity teams working together and effectively sharing information.

 Beyond the disconnect in defining or discussing risk, many teams simply don’t have a seat at the table in each other’s planning or assessment processes.

 For example, the ERM team may not be considering the impact and scope of disruptions at the business unit level, as revealed by a business impact analysis (BIA).
 On the other hand, the business continuity team may not be aware of key risks identified by ERM, which could be integrated into business continuity planning and exercising.

 Hord suggests inviting team members from other relevant risk verticals to sit in on assessments, planning sessions, or exercises to encourage direct information sharing.
 Oftentimes, just getting people in the same room reveals unexpected commonalities or hidden risks and vulnerabilities that help broaden oversight and improve risk mitigation.